 This will be discussed in detail during your initial consultation.
 Many times, the effects of aging take place in the forehead region alone.
 If wrinkles, loose skin and sagging eyebrows exist on the forehead, then a brow lift or forehead lift may be sufficient.
 For drooping jowls and wrinkles along the lower area of the face, then another procedure such as a full facelift may be worth consideration.
 Sometimes these procedures can be combined for maximum results.

 While a brow lift produces results that allow patients to appear more awake and alert, the results are often subtle.
 An experienced surgeon will work within the confines of a patient’s facial structure and skin tone to create natural results that avoid a wide-eyed or hyper-alert appearance.

 No, not necessarily.
-BOTOX is a great non-surgical option that can improve the wrinkles and fine lines of the forehead.
-However, it will not lift the forehead and improve sagging and drooping features if they exist.
-Patients who are contemplating surgery may want to try BOTOX first and see if the results satisfy their aesthetic goals.
-If BOTOX proves ineffective, then a brow lift will probably help in this area.
+Neuromodulators like BOTOX and Xeomin are great non-surgical options that can improve the wrinkles and fine lines of the forehead.
+These Neuromodulators work by relaxing the muscles that cause the wrinkles by movement and certain facial expressions.
+However, they will not lift the forehead and improve sagging or drooping features if they exist.
+Patients who are contemplating surgery may want to try BOTOX or Xeomin first and see if the results satisfy their aesthetic goals.
+If BOTOX or Xeomin proves ineffective, then a brow lift will probably help in this area.